jjawny/rubiks-pocket-cube-solver/README.md

 # About
 ### A GRAPH THEORY PROJECT
 A Graph Theory project that demonstrates my knowledge and skills using math & logic to solve real world problems.
-The chosen problem being that the infamous miniature Rubik's cube is often solved in the shortest amount of time, not the least amount of steps.
-Therefore, by generating a *Cayley Graph*, using distance classes, and the Breadth-first search algorithm, the shortest path between any scrambled cube and the solved cube can be found.
-First, the cube is encoded in *Python*, the problem is then translated to mathematical language.
-Finally, functions are developed to handle large amounts of data in a clever yet simple way to solve the problem.
+The chosen problem being that Rubik's cubes are often solved in the shortest amount of time, not the least amount of moves.
+This Python script first generates a Cayley Graph then uses distance classes and a Breadth-first search algorithms to find the shortest path between any scrambled cube and the solved state.
+First, the cube is encoded in *Python*, the problem is translated to mathematical language, then finally functions handle the large amount of data in a clever yet sophisticated way to solve the problem.

 Please see my report for more details.